 - Wuxia films use Wire Fu to perform exaggerated feats of qinggong.
-For example, the film Crouching Tiger, Hidden Dragon, Hero, and House of Flying Daggers demonstrate perhaps the ultimate achievement in Wire Fu that Western audiences have seen.
+For example, the films Crouching Tiger, Hidden Dragon, Hero, and House of Flying Daggers demonstrate perhaps the ultimate achievement in Wire Fu that Western audiences have seen.

 - Wire Fu is noticeably absent in most Jackie Chan films; Chan insists on doing all his own stunts and eschews this technique.
-This has come an end, however as Jackie Chan has gotten older.
+This has come to an end, however as Jackie Chan has gotten older.

 - The Matrix is this trope's CMOA in the west.

 - Just about every single Jet Li film.
 His training just makes it look really good.